Child Support Law in Florida

-Orlando child support is the right of the child.
-It’s not your right, it’s not your spouse’s right…
+In Orlando, child support is the right of the child.

 So, when you think of child support, think about your Child benefiting from it.
 Even if you think a large portion of child support is being spent on your ex and not just the child.

 The things which can be considered in calculating child support are limited.
-For example, medical expenses such as the amount of health insurance, including dental and vision as well as any uncovered medical expenses for children with ongoing medical issues or co-pays.
+For example, the amount of health insurance, including dental and vision.
 Whichever parent is the payer of these expenses will be credited for the same in calculating child support in Florida.

-Some of the factors that are not considered by Florida in calculating child support: the amount of your rent or mortgage.
+Some of the factors that are not considered by Florida in calculating child support are the amount of your rent or mortgage.
 Although this is an expense everyone likely has to incur, it will not be considered to lower the amount of child support someone is obligated to pay.
-Secondly, the amount of your car loans, student loans, credit cards, or other expenses and bills you have to pay will not be considered for either increasing or decreasing child support in Florida.
-So, other bills or fluctuations in expenses will not play a role in calculating your child support obligation.

 Ultimately, having an experienced Orlando Family Law Attorney is incredibly important to ensure that child support is calculated correctly.